What is tax Form 1116 and who needs to file it?

 Advantages of Foreign Tax Credit and general rules

 Are you ready to claim the Foreign Tax Credit on your U.S. expat tax return?
 You need to know that FTC cannot exceed the amount of US tax that you pay on foreign-sourced income.
-Let’s look at the Form 1116 example and how US expat can benefit from it.
+Let’s look at the Foreign Tax Credit Form 1116 example and how US expats can benefit from it.

 U.S. expats have to remember the following information before deciding to claim Foreign Tax Credit:

 - You can choose credit or a deduction to take on the amount of any qualified foreign taxes paid during the year.